 Promoting Interoperability Programs

-- On September 2, 2020 CMS published the Fiscal Year (FY) 2021 Medicare Hospital Inpatient Prospective Payment System for Acute Care Hospitals and Long-term Care Hospital Prospective Payment System Final Rule.
-For more information on the finalized changes for the 2021 program year, visit the Federal Register and view this fact sheet.
+- On April 27, 2021 CMS published the Fiscal Year (FY) 2022 Medicare Hospital Inpatient Prospective Payment System for Acute Care Hospitals and Long-term Care Hospital Prospective Payment System Proposed Rule.
+For more information on the proposed changes, visit the Federal Register and view this fact sheet.

 Dates to Remember